 Finally, in 1812, Dr Benjamin Rush convinced them to begin writing again.
 From here their friendship was rekindled, as they wrote movingly to one another about the death of loved ones, their advancing years, and the Revolution they both helped win.

+During Jefferson’s two-term presidency, Europe was in a state of total war.
 50 years after the declaration, on 4 July 1826, John Adams, before he drew his last breath said, “Thomas Jefferson Lives”.
 What he could not have known is that Jefferson had died five hours earlier.

 The remarkable lives, and friendships, of Jefferson and Adams tell us much more than a clichéd story of political friendship and rivalry, they tell a story, and a history, of the birth a nation, and its struggles through disagreement and rivalry, war and peace, hope and despair and friendship and civility.